iocube/aethflow/README.md

 # aethflow
-A very basic attempt at making a more interactive website UI by utilizing three.js <br />
+A very basic attempt at making a more interactive website UI by utilizing three.js and GSAP. <br />

-Cubes are positioned randomly on page-load in the 3D scene space.
-Mouseover moves them to other random positions in an animated fashion.
-2 cubes dedicated for hyperlinking, they don't move but instead shake on mouseover. <br />
+Cubes are positioned randomly on page-load around the 3D scene space.
+Mouse-over moves them to other random positions in an animated fashion (must find a way to make the animations smoother).
+2 dedicated cubes for hyperlinking, they don't move but instead shake on mouseover. <br />
+All logos are property of their respective owners.

 <br />
 July 2020 <br />
 ![Initial](https://i.imgur.com/NiALmMK.png) <br />